sanmyyung/Call-enter-Dataset/README.md

 - Integration with CRM Data: Connect the dashboard with CRM systems to gain deeper insights into customer interactions and outcomes.

   ##
   This report provides valuable insights into the call center's performance and offers actionable recommendations for improving operations and customer service.
-For more detailed analysis, please [here](https://app.powerbi.com/view?r=eyJrIjoiYzE5ZmU3MjEtOGFkMC00MWQ5LWJjNTYtNzZmNjhjYjkzNTQ4IiwidCI6IjU3ZjM5NjcyLTEyMjgtNDhmMy05MmQ5LTM5MmQyYWRhYzY5OCJ9)
+For more detailed analysis, please check [here](https://app.powerbi.com/view?r=eyJrIjoiYzE5ZmU3MjEtOGFkMC00MWQ5LWJjNTYtNzZmNjhjYjkzNTQ4IiwidCI6IjU3ZjM5NjcyLTEyMjgtNDhmMy05MmQ5LTM5MmQyYWRhYzY5OCJ9)